mintproject/MINT_USERGUIDE/UserGuide.md

 On February 2017, South Sudan and the United Nations declared a famine in parts of former Unity State, with the warning that it could spread rapidly without further action.
 Over 100,000 people were in imminent danger of death by starvation.
 The reason of the famine is unclear as of April 2017 but it is thought to be a consequence of drought and road blockage.

 ![Example CAG](https://github.com/KnowledgeCaptureAndDiscovery/MINT_USERGUIDE/blob/master/Figures/ExampleCAG.png?raw=true)
-*Example of a Causal Analysis Graph (CAG)depicting the relationship among the various factors leading to poverty in South Sudan*
+*Figure 2: Example of a Causal Analysis Graph (CAG) depicting the relationship among the various factors leading to poverty in South Sudan*

-Based on the causal analysis graph (CAG) above, an analyst may investigate the role of precipitation in the food security during the 2017 lean season.
+Based on the example CAG above, an analyst may wish to investigate the role of precipitation in food security during the 2017 lean season.

 South Sudan has a mostly tropical climate with a rainy season with large amounts of rainfall from April to October followed by a dry season.
 It is also impacted by severe weather events, resulting in flooding.
 During flooding events, farmers are unable to plant their crop, leading to planting delays and potentially crop failure.

 This tutorial follows the steps an analyst may undertake within the MINT framework to understand how precipitation could lead to a famine in South Sudan in summer 2017.